Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

 While the audit was time-consuming, we think it was worth taking the time for this late spring cleaning.

-After establishing the relevant content, we could migrate it to our new Cloud instance in a matter of hours.
+After establishing and preparing the relevant Confluence content, we could migrate it to our new Cloud instance in a matter of hours.
 We used the Atlassian Migration Assistant and didn’t encounter any significant problems.
-There is a mass of material on the actual migration process provided by Atlassian, so I will not go into any details here.
+There is a mass of material on the Confluence Cloud migration process provided by Atlassian, so I will not go into any details here.

-Viewtracker – Analytics for Confluence has an automated app data migration.
 Of course, we also migrated our loyal Viewtracker – Analytics for Confluence app to Cloud.
-Conveniently, Viewtracker has an automated cloud migration path, as pointed out by Atlassian too.
+Conveniently, Viewtracker has an automated cloud migration path, as pointed out by Atlassian.

 Archiving Data Center or Server spaces

 We then archived the Confluence documentation spaces on Data Center or Server.
-Since there is no built-in workflow to archive spaces on Data Center or Server, we decided to change the space permissions.
+Since there is no built-in workflow to archive spaces on Data Center or Server, we changed the space permissions instead.
 They used to be public (i.e., accessible to anonymous users).
 Now, they are restricted to Confluence administrators.
 This step was necessary to avoid duplicate content and user confusion (which content is relevant, the one on Data Center or Cloud?) and drive documentation viewers to the new Confluence Cloud instance.

 How to redirect existing Confluence links

-Once the migration to Cloud is complete, we can address the following task: How to redirect page viewers to the new Confluence documentation pages on Cloud?
+Once the migration from Data Center or Server to Confluence Cloud is complete, we can address the following task: How to redirect page viewers to the new Confluence documentation pages on Cloud?

 links from bitvoodoo macros to the documentation